STORMWORKS Chapter “Jazz-Orchestra” Overview

 Click Here for a MIDI Demo (This includes an optional pre-recorded Er Hu and other instruments.
 The piece can be played by Strings alone.)

-Photographs of Traditional Cambodian Puppet Making and Theatre Given with the Permission of the Khmer Cultural Development Institute - Kampot Traditional Music School for Orphaned and Disabled Children.
+Photographs of Traditional Cambodian Puppet Making and Theater G\were given with the permission of the Khmer Cultural Development Institute - Kampot Traditional Music School for Orphaned and Disabled Children.
 Cambodia.
-The Art of Traditional Shadow Puppetry (Lakoun Sbaik Toch) in Kampot Province, was revived by This School, after being lost during the Khmer Rouge Genocide.
+The Art of Traditional Shadow Puppetry (Lakoun Sbaik Toch) in Kampot Province, was revived by this school after being lost during the Khmer Rouge Genocide.
 In Cambodia, this Art form is accompanied by Pin Peat music, dialogue, and singing.

 Suite IV, Allemande by JS BACH